Proof-of-Stake (PoS) Voting¶

 - Snap voting of live tickets is used to make decisions about the project treasury through Politeia.

 These roles are incentivized; ticket-holders (or “Proof-of-Stake (PoS) Voters”) collectively receive 30% of the block reward when their tickets are called to vote.

 How Ticket Voting Works¶

 To participate in PoS voting, stakeholders lock some DCR in return for a ticket.
+The amount of DCR locked, or Ticket Price, is adjusted dynamically every 144 blocks (~12 hrs).
+The current ticket price can be found in Decrediton or on explorer.dcrdata.org.
+Partial tickets can also be purchased using ticket splitting software.
 Every ticket owned gives its holder the ability to cast a single vote.
 Upon voting, each ticket returns a small reward plus the original Ticket Price of the ticket.
 Each ticket is selected to vote at random, giving an average vote time of 28 days, but possibly requiring up to 142 days, with a 0.5% chance of expiring before being chosen to vote (this expiration returns the original Ticket Price without a reward).
 Every block mined must include a minimum of 3 votes (miners are penalized by a reward deduction if fewer than 5 votes are included).

 Every block mined can also include up to 20 fresh ticket purchases.
 A new ticket requires 256 blocks to mature before it is entered into the Ticket Pool and can be called to vote.

 There are a few important variables that you should familiarize yourself with while staking.